 Faculty: Gregory Abowd

-We are interested in ubiquitous computing and the research issues involved in building and evaluating ubicomp applications and services that impact our lives.
+We consider the research issues involved in building and evaluating ubicomp applications and services that impact our lives.
 Much of our work is situated in settings of everyday activity, such as the classroom, the office and the home.
-Our research focuses on several topics: